7 Magical Things to Do in Abisko This Winter (2023 Update)

 The interior of the Ice Hotel in Sweden with ice sculptures and a bed covered in a reindeer skin

-Incredibly, in 2016 they created a whole new hotel: a permanent structure with ice rooms that you can even visit (and stay in!) in the summer month, called ICEHOTEL 365.
+Incredibly, in 2016 they created a whole new hotel: a permanent structure with ice rooms that you can even visit (and stay in!) in the summer months, called Icehotel 365.
+Before you go worrying about the carbon footprint of such an undertaking — it’s completely operated by solar panels so it’s eco-friendly!

 An interior of the snow hotel with impressively carved lattice-shaped ice and beautiful interior.

-Explore the cute, curious town of Kiruna
+Explore the cute and curious town of Kiruna

 An aerial view of the city of Kiruna, the larger town near Abisko, which is the center of activity in the region.
 Many houses, roads, etc. in the snowy landscape.

+Kiruna is a historic mining town, and herein lies the curiosity of this city: it’s actually in the process of being moved two miles away from its current center.
 There is a giant crack in the earth progressing towards Kiruna at a slow but steady rate, at which point, at some time in the future, will swallow up Kiruna as it currently exists.
+Check out this fascinating article which explains the situation far better than I ever could.

 The snow-covered wooden church in Kiruna which looks like something out of a fairytale.

-The church is unique for having a Gothic Revival style with an Art Nouveau interior and is more than 100 years old.
-(It, too, will eventually be deconstructed and moved two miles away).
+You can’t miss the wooden Kiruna Church – one of the largest wooden structures in all of Sweden!
+The church is unique for having a Gothic Revival style on the outside with an Art Nouveau inside, with more than 100 years of history.
+And yes, it too will eventually be deconstructed and moved two miles away!

 The town center is quite cute, and there’s lots of great shopping to be had for a town of its size.
 I really loved popping into the local design shop, Kvadrat, which had great mugs, textiles, text art, and other unique souvenirs.